fiatconnect/specification/fiatconnect-api.md

 * A server MUST verify that the `Version` and `Chain ID` lines in the signed message are exactly `1` and `42220`, respectively.

-* If the `issued-at` field in the signed message is before the server's current timestamp, or if the `issued-at` field is after the `expiration-time` field, the server
+* If the `issued-at` field in the signed message is after the server's current timestamp, or if the `issued-at` field is after the `expiration-time` field, the server
   MUST fail the request.
 If the server's current timestamp is past the `expiration-time` field, the server MUST fail the request.
 If the `expiration-time` field is greater than four hours (14400 seconds) ahead of the `issued-at` field, the server MUST fail the request.